RTEMS/rtems-docs/c-user/glossary.rst

         The state of a rate monotonic timer while it is being used to delineate a period.
 The timer exits this state by either expiring or being canceled.

+    scenario
+        In the context of formal verification, in a setting that involves many concurrent tasks that interleave in arbitrary ways, a scenario describes a single specific possible interleaving.
+One interpretation of the behaviour of a concurrent system is the set of all its scenarios.

     schedulable
         A set of tasks which can be guaranteed to meet their deadlines based upon a specific scheduling algorithm.